luizbgomide/EclipsePhase2e-ptbr/src/11/08-saturn.md

 </div>

 The Hub floats in geosynchronous orbit over Nyhavn.
 It is Titan’s primary spaceport, with a massive fleet of orbital landers to shuttle goods and people down to the surface.
-A recent shutdown of the port's activities was blamed on improper imlementation of a software update, but rumors point to some sort of contained outbreak.
+A recent shutdown of the port’s activities was blamed on improper imlementation of a software update, but rumors point to some sort of contained outbreak.